- Getting Students Started with the ManageBac App

 - Notify parents via Email: Selecting this option will send an email notification to parents of students in the Class

-- Private Message: Private messages are only visible to teachers and message authors.
+- Private Discussion: Private discussions are only visible to teachers and the author.
 All replies will be private as well.
 This does not send an email notification to anyone

-Once you are finished, click Add Message to post the message to the class and notify members.
+Once you are finished, click Create Discussion to post the discussion to the class and notify members.

-You are able to adjust Message Categories via the Messages > Edit pencil icon.
+You are able to adjust Discussion Categories via the Discussions > Filter Category > Edit pencil icon.

-Year Group messages can be used to communicate with all students of a particular grade or programme.
+Year Group discussions can be used to communicate with all students of a particular grade or programme.

-To post a message, navigate to Year Groups > select the Year Group > Messages > Post New Message.
+To post a message, navigate to Year Groups > select the Year Group > Discussions > Create Discussion.

 You will need to enter a Topic and you have the option of selecting a category.
-Under the body of the message, you have the option to also post the note to other year groups or entire programmes.
+Under the Additional Year Groups section, you have the option to also post the note to other year groups or entire programmes.

-Your notification and privacy settings at the bottom of the page include the following:
+Your notification and privacy settings in the Additional Options section include the following:

 - Notify members via Email: Selecting this option will send an email notification to all students and teachers in the Year Group.
 If message is shared in additional Year Groups students and teachers of that year groups will also be notified.